Nithya-15/SQL-projects/Case-Study-1 /Dannys Diner.md

 | B           | sushi        |

 ---
-**Query #8**
--- 8. What is the total items and amount spent for each member before they became a member?
+**Query #8 What is the total items and amount spent for each member before they became a member?**

     With table_2 as
     (With table_1 as